vittoriopolverino/great-expectations-lambda/README.md

-# Lambda Container Image
+# Great Expectations Lambda
-AWS Lambda container image
+Great Expectations Lambda

 ## 📜 Table of Contents
 - [About](#about)